Azure/terraform-azurerm-avm-res-storage-storageaccount/README.md

 Description: - `container_access_type` - (Optional) The Access Level configured for this Container.
 Possible values are `Blob`, `Container` or `None`.
 Defaults to `None`.
 - `metadata` - (Optional) A mapping of MetaData for this Container.
 All metadata keys should be lowercase.
 - `name` - (Required) The name of the Container which should be created within the Storage Account.
 Changing this forces a new resource to be created.

+Supply role assignments in the same way as for `var.role_assignments`.

 ---
 `timeouts` block supports the following: